R2Northstar/NorthstarWiki/docs/hosting-a-server-with-northstar/dedicated-server/README.md

 First map of autorotation can be set using [`ns_private_match_last_map`](./#Convars-lastmap)

-A way to blacklist maps with autorotation do not exists.
+A way to blacklist maps with autorotation does not exist.

 ### Vanilla (mp)